What Is Chlamydial

 Chlamydial urethritis in men is an infection of the urethra

-caused by the sexually transmitted infection (STI) chlamydia.
-The urethra is a
+caused by the sexually transmitted disease (STD) chlamydia.
+The urethra carries

-tube that carries

-urine from the bladder to the outside of your body.
+urine from the bladder, through the penis, to the outside of the body.

 This condition often causes swelling and inflammation of the